-As the weather finally starts to warm this April Planting guide will help those of you in zones 5 and 6 to get an early start on this year’s garden.
+As the weather finally starts to warm this April Planting guide will help those of you in zones 5 and 6 to know what to plant in April in your vegetable garden.

 This post contains some affiliate links.
 Clicking on these links does not cost you anything and allows Stoney Acres to make a little commission through the Amazon Affiliate Program!

-Let me start out by reminding you this April Planting Guide is meant for those of you living in Zones 5 and 6.
-You can start planting many cool season vegetables this month.
-You will also see that you can even get a few warm season veggies planted with protection from the frost.
+I am writing this April Planting Guide for those of you living in Zones 5 and 6.
+You can start planting many cool-season vegetables this month.
+I am even planting some warm-season vegetables in April I have added protection from the frost.
 Find out which warm-season vegetables you can plant below.

 April Planting Guide